cloudfoundry/stack-auditor/README.md

 ## Installation

-* Download the latest stack-auditor from the [release section](https://github.com/cloudfoundry/stack-auditor/releases) of this repository.
+* Download the latest stack-auditor from the [release section](https://github.com/cloudfoundry/stack-auditor/releases) of this repository for your operating system.
-* Unpack the archive on your local box using `tar xvzf <archive> [-C <directory>]` or use a file explored.
 * Install the plugin with `cf install-plugin <path_to_binary>`.

 ### Alternative: Compile from source